RichardKnop/machinery/README.md

 `Name` is the unique task name by which it is registered against a Server instance.

 `RoutingKey` is used for routing a task to correct queue.
 If you leave it empty, the default behaviour will be to set it to the default queue's binding key for direct exchange type and to the default queue name for other exchange types.

+`ETA` is  a timestamp used for delaying a task. if it's nil, the task will be published for workers to consume immediately.
+If it is set, the task will be delayed until the ETA timestamp.

 `GroupUUID`, GroupTaskCount are useful for creating groups of tasks.